Naveen18Git/FirSt/README.md

 #Welcome to GitHUb

-#Every thing will become easy
+#Every thing will be easy